sheffykhlg/imdb-api1/readme.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/weebzone/IMDB-API)

+📖 **Note**: `imdb-api.tprojects.workers.dev` is redirected to `imdb-api.tprojects.workers.dev`.
+Please update your api url to improve latency.

 After deployed, map the worker to a Domain Name to configure cache.
 Only Workers deployed to custom domains have access to functional cache operations.